UniversityOfHelsinkiCS/esitieto/documentation/codebase/loggers.md

 Winston is used for handling the backend errors, which can be found under ![here](https://github.com/Kurssiesitieto/kurssiesitieto-ohtuprojekti/blob/main/backend/middleware/logger.js)

-You can use the logger by using logger.[somemessagelevel]([yourmessage]), after which the logger will format the messages automatically.
+You can use the logger by using logger.{somemessagelevel}({yourmessage}), after which the logger will format the messages automatically.
 It is also possible to control which messages to display via the environment variable LOGGING_LEVEL, as well as modify the levels to your liking.